 Committee on Information Technology

 COIT is the main governance body that makes decisions regarding the future of the San Francisco’s technology.
 The Committee is composed of 13 department heads that represent each of the major service areas.
-See our committee members.

 Budget and Performance Subcommittee

 This subcommittee is staffed by technical, financial, and administrative representatives from City departments.
 The primary focus of the subcommittee is to support the planning, budgeting, and performance oversight on City technology.
-See our subcommittee members.

 Privacy and Surveillance Advisory Board